Tour de Yorkshire 2018

 Stage 4 is summed up in two words; ‘Yorkshire Terrier’.
 On Sunday 6th May the race finale starts at the beautifully renovated Piece Hall in Halifax.
 This beast of a race and includes nearly 3,500 metres of climbing.

+The Piece Hall gates open at 9am.
+Sporting greats from the cycling world will enter the main Courtyard to sign on at the podium used for the Tour de France.
+This is your chance to meet your heroes and see the bikes up close before the race departs.
 At 12.10pm Cyclists will exit the Southgate of The Piece Hall, across Cross Street and turn left onto Horton Street before turning left onto Square Road.
 They will ascend Winding Road and take a left onto Commercial Street before passing The Victoria Theatre on route to Skircoat Road.
 The race then bears right onto Heath Road before turning right onto Free School Lane and past Saville Park.
-At 12.21pm the race leaves its neutralised state and the peloton will begin to race across the junction of Kings Cross the Peloton will bear slight left onto Burnley Road and then race down through Friendly.
+At 12.21pm the race leaves its neutralised state and the peloton will begin to race across the junction of King Cross the Peloton will bear slight left onto Burnley Road and then race down through Friendly.
 At 12.28pm the race reaches Luddendenfoot and is expected at Mytholmroyd at 12.31pm before tackling the first of six King of the Mountains climbs - Cote de Hebden Bridge at 12.36pm.
 Cyclists ascend Keighley Road, reaching Pecket Well at 12.41pm before leaving the borough at 12.45pm on route to Oxenhope.
 The race culminates in Leeds at 17.11pm for what will be an amazing finish to a spectacular four day event.
 (Note all timings are approximate and may change slightly on the day)

 Halifax Town Centre